paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 - https://blog.guillaume-gomez.fr/articles/2020-03-12+Guide+on+how+to+write+documentation+for+a+Rust+crate

 As mentioned [here](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/documentation.html#writing-documentation-comments) and [here](https://blog.guillaume-gomez.fr/articles/2020-03-12+Guide+on+how+to+write+documentation+for+a+Rust+crate), always start with a **single sentence** demonstrating what is being documented.
-If there is more to say, add it *after a newline*.
+All additional documentation should be added *after a newline*.
+Strive to make the first sentence succinct and short.
+The reason for this is the first paragraph of docs about an item (everything before the first newline) is used as the excerpt that rust doc displays about this item when it appears in tables, such as the table listing all functions in a module.
+If this excerpt is too long, the module docs will be very difficult to read.

 About [special sections](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/documentation.html#special-sections), we will most likely not need to think about panic and safety in any runtime related code.
 Our code is never `unsafe`, and will (almost) never panic.

-Use `# Example`s as much as possible.
+Use `# Examples as much as possible.
 These are great ways to further demonstrate what your APIs are doing, and add free test coverage.
-As a cherry on top, any code in rust-docs is treated as an "integration tests", not unit tests, which tests your crate in a different way than unit tests.
+As an additional benefit, any code in rust-docs is treated as an "integration tests", not unit tests, which tests your crate in a different way than unit tests.
 So, it is both a win for "more documentation" and a win for "more test coverage".

-You can also consider having am `# Error` section, but consider that optional.
-Of course, this only applies if there is a `Result` being returned, and IFF the `Error` variants are overly complicated.
+You can also consider having an `# Error` section optionally.
+Of course, this only applies if there is a `Result` being returned, and if the `Error` variants are overly complicated.

 Strive to include correct links to other items in your written docs as much as possible.
 In other words, avoid \`some_func\` and instead use \[\`some_fund\`\].
 Read more about how to correctly use links in your rust-docs [here](https://doc.rust-lang.org/rustdoc/write-documentation/linking-to-items-by-name.html#valid-links) and [here](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html#additions-to-the-documentation-syntax).

 > While you are linking, you might become conscious of the fact that you are in need of linking to (too many) foreign items in order to explain your API.
 This is leaning more towards API-Design rather than documentation, but it is a warning that the subject API might be slightly wrong.
-For example, most "glue" traits[^1] in `frame/support` should be designed, and documented without making hard assumptions about a particular pallets that implement them.
+For example, most "glue" traits[^1] in `frame/support` should be designed and documented without making hard assumptions about particular pallets that implement them.

 ### TLDR